|

 - 'The Venomous Bee--Intemperate Apiculture' (12 monthly columns), American Bee Journal, 1978

-- On the Road: a City of the Mind, Time Magazine, June 3, 1985 (collected in FFH and FHTT&BA)
+- American Scene: On the Road: a City of the Mind, Time Magazine, June 3, 1985 (collected in FFH and FHTT&BA)

 - In Missouri: the Cicada's Song, Time Magazine, July 15, 1985

-- Frameworks, Harpers, (excerpt from Country Year) April 1986
+- Frameworks (excerpt from Country Year), Harpers, April 1986

 - Caterpillars on parade, Country Journal, August 13, 1986